tpernatsch/foamForNuclearTPernatsch/Tutorials/README.md

 # Tutorials

-This folder contains a set of tutorials that have been selected to provide a relatively comprehensive outlook of the functionalities of GeN-Foam.
+This folder contains a set of tutorials that have been selected to provide a relatively comprehensive outlook on the functionalities of GeN-Foam.
 In `3D_SmallESFR`, essentially all non-obvious or non-OpenFOAM standard input parameters are commented, or they include an indication on the tutorial to look at for additional comments.